vectorgrp/sil-kit/docs/usage/quickstart.rst

 to exchange user-defined data among its participants.
 The messages are exchanged using a publish / subscribe pattern.

 To use the VIB, you first have to create a valid configuration.
-This can either be done by loading an existing :ref:`JSON file<sec:ibconfig-json>` or by using the ConfigBuilder to create one programmatically.
+This can be done by loading an existing :ref:`YAML file<sec:ibconfig-json>`.

-We use a configuration file ``simple.json`` for creating our simulation.
+We use a configuration file ``simple.yaml`` for creating our simulation.
 The file will be loaded by our application and from helper :doc:`utilities`::

-    auto config = Config::FromJsonFile("simple.json")
+    auto config = ib::cfg::ParticipantConfigurationFromFile("simple.yaml")

 The configuration file itself contains an empty JSON object, that later on can be used to configure our simulation participants without recompiling it.

 .. literalinclude::
-   sample_vib/simple.json
+   sample_vib/simple.yaml
-   :language: javascript
+   :language: yaml

 The application will run two participants concurrently, each in their own thread.
 One thread will act as a publisher by sending a test string to its subscribers: